 Get all your documents ready like 100 points of ID, proof of income and details of your assets and liabilities.
-You’ll need to have a clean credit record, although this doesn’t necessary rule you out.
+You'll need to have a clean credit record, although this doesn't necessary rule you out.
 Want to know what car loan amount you can afford?
-We wrote all about it here.
+Check out our what car can you afford guide.

 Most car loan applications can be done online, and approval can take as little as a few hours or even minutes.
 If you prefer to apply in person, visit a local branch of your chosen provider (if there is one), or call its customer service hotline.